antithalian/pydown/README.md

 # pydown
-pathfinder for a super simple custom static site generator for fisher.nd.edu
+## pathfinder for a simple custom static site generator for fisher.nd.edu

+Design thoughts can be found in design.md, code and stuff are all over the place :)